aherdipak/SpringMVC/First SpringMVC Web Application.md

-# Creating first Spring MVC Web Application using Eclipse IDE.md
+# Creating SpringMVC Web Application using Eclipse IDE
 - How to create springMVC application?